What are they? Should you get one? And could yours go 'dumb'?

 If there's no in-home display for the smart meters, get in touch with the supplier at your new home.
-It should check what type of meter you have and arrange for a smart meter installer to visit as long as it installed the meters, it won't replace the meter, just set you up with a new in-home display.
+It should check what type of meter you have and arrange for a smart meter installer to visit – as long as it installed the meters, it won't replace them, just set you up with a new in-home display.

 If you move into a home and the smart meter has gone 'dumb' (see You can still switch for more info), you'll need to treat it like an old-style meter, and send regular meter readings to your supplier.

-As always, once you've moved in, you'll be automatically put on a 'deemed tariff' usually the supplier's expensive standard variable deal.
-So make sure you do a comparison to find a cheaper deal.
-You can use Cheap Energy Club to find one plus it'll help you estimate your usage at your new home.
+As always, once you've moved in you'll be automatically put on a 'deemed tariff' – usually the supplier's standard variable deal.
+Ordinarily we'd tell you to do a comparison to find a cheaper deal – but that's not possible right now due to the ongoing energy crisis.

 No, smart meters use mobile phone signals to transmit meter readings to your supplier and to talk to the in-home display.
 You don't need an internet connection or Wi-Fi to get one.

-If your in-home display breaks or develops a fault you can get a new one for free if you've had it for less than 12 months.
+If your in-home display breaks or develops a fault, you can get a new one for free if you've had it less than 12 months.
 After this, you may need to pay for a replacement.